fzuo/fzuo.github.io/docs/research.md

 - Fang Li, **Fei Zuo**, and Gopal Gupta.
 "Exploring answer set programming for provenance graph-based cyber threat detection: A novel approach", The 27th International Symposium on Practical Aspects of Declarative Languages (PADL), Denver, USA, 2025

 - Xin Zhang, Yuqi Song, and **Fei Zuo**.
-"A dual-branch CNN for robust detection of AI-generated facial forgeries", The 12th IEEE International Conference on Cyber Security and Cloud Computing (CSCloud), New York City, USA, 2025
+"A dual-branch CNN for robust detection of AI-generated facial forgeries", The 12th IEEE International Conference on Cyber Security and Cloud Computing, New York City, USA, 2025

 - Huan Bui, Chenglong Fu, and **Fei Zuo**.
 "TAPAssure: Safe automation in smart homes with LLMs and formal verification", The 3rd EAI International Conference on Security and Privacy in Cyber-Physical Systems and Smart Vehicles, Salt Lake City, USA, 2025

 - **Fei Zuo**, Junghwan Rhee, Shuaibing Lu, Yuqi Song, and Xin Zhang.
 "An empirical study on the multi-stage nature of APT attacks in cloud computing", The 22nd IEEE International Conference on Mobile Ad-Hoc and Smart Systems (MASS), EIVN Workshop, Chicago, USA, 2025

 - Ethan Gilles, Yuqi Song, Xin Zhang, and **Fei Zuo**.
-"XcepKNN: Leveraging hybrid deep learning for enhanced MRI-based brain rumor classification", The 23rd IEEE/ACIS International Conference on Software Engineering Research, Management and Applications (SERA), Las Vegas, USA, 2025
+"XcepKNN: Leveraging hybrid deep learning for enhanced MRI-based brain rumor classification", The 23rd IEEE/ACIS International Conference on Software Engineering Research, Management and Applications, Las Vegas, USA, 2025

 - Xin Zhang, Sarah Kayembe, Forest Ma, Yuqi Song, and **Fei Zuo**.
-"Analyzing and predicting employee turnover in the restaurant industry", The 23rd IEEE/ACIS International Conference on Software Engineering Research, Management and Applications (SERA), Las Vegas, USA, 2025
+"Analyzing and predicting employee turnover in the restaurant industry", The 23rd IEEE/ACIS International Conference on Software Engineering Research, Management and Applications, Las Vegas, USA, 2025

 ## 2024